bluestatedigital/SocialEEsta/README.markdown

-#Socialite for EE2
+#BSD SocialEEsta for EE2
 ##An EE2 plugin to generate Twitter "Tweet" and Facebook "Like" buttons.

 ### To Install:

-Copy the "socialite" folder to /system/expressionengine/thirdparty/
+Copy the "socialeesta" folder to /system/expressionengine/thirdparty/

 ###This plugin has two uses: